 1. Book a consultation — in person at our BKC office or by video call.
 There is a fixed consultation fee, applied as credit if you proceed.

-3. Engagement letter — clear scope, fixed fees where possible, no hidden charges.
-You see what you are paying for.
+3. Engagement letter — clear scope, fixed fees where possible, naming the lawyer responsible for your case.

 Best fit for: Mumbai-based business owners, multinational executives, and founders planning to expand to the U.S. or transfer staff under L-1A or L-1B.
 Equally suited to first-time L-1 cases and to recovering refused petitions.
+Many clients later move on to the EB-1C green card pathway.

-How we are different.
-Davies & Associates has a physical, staffed office at The Capital, Enam Sambhav, G Block BKC, listed on Google Business Profile.
-Our L-1 cases are run by qualified U.S. immigration lawyers, with in-person document review, in-person consulate interview preparation in Mumbai, and a clear engagement letter naming the lawyer responsible for your case.
+How we work.
+Davies & Associates maintains a staffed office at Enam Sambhav, BKC, listed on Google Business Profile.
+Cases are led by qualified U.S. immigration lawyers, with document review and consulate preparation conducted at our Mumbai office.

 Our Mumbai Office — BKC, Bandra East